sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step2.md

 	<span slot="prompt"></span>
 </Quiz>

 While this is incredibly cool, we can get a slighly prettier tree using webtools.
-Use <Execute command="downlaod tree_file.nwk" inline /> to store the file locally.
+Use <Execute command="download tree_file.nwk" inline /> to store the file locally.
 Navigate to [Taxonium](https://taxonium.org/?xType=x_dist) to upload the file, and view your unrooted phylogenetic tree.